Predicting human decision making in psychological tasks with recurrent neural networks: Discussion

-(1) Unlike Iowa Gambling Task, the information asymmetry caused by the unknown human opponent complicates the prediction task, such that the prediction error doesn't follow a monotonic decrease when the observation window increases; (2) although the logistic regression model (the state-of-the-art) predicts the population-wise cooperation rate, it fails heavily at predicting individual actions; (3) Despite the significant overestimation of population cooperation rate, the autoregression model maintained a relatively low prediction error with a similar trend as the best model, our LSTM model; (4) During the intermediate phase (the 4th or the 5th round) of the Iterated Prisoner's Dilemma game, the prediction error appears to be the largest for the logistic regression model, but the smallest for the autoregression and LSTM models.
+As far as we are aware, this is the first work to predict the behavioral trajectories of the Iowa Gambling Task.
+In the Iterated Prisoner's Dilemma prediction task, \cite{nay2016predicting} is the state-of-the-art with their logistic regression model.
+In our evaluations, our proposed LSTM model and autoregresssion baseline both significantly outperforms \cite{nay2016predicting}.
+We discuss below the insights that our modeling approach provides.

-We believe that predicting the Iterated Prisoner's Dilemma is a much more difficult task than predicting the Iowa Gambling Task due to its additional complications from the multi-agent and social dilemma settings.
-The clear advantage of the LSTM model over the baseline in this task, demonstrated the merit that the recurrent neural network better captures realistic human decision making and offers reliable prediction of individualized human behaviors.
+{\sl Iterated Prisoner's Dilemma}: The tendency to cooperation is an important subject of interest in Iterated Prisoner's Dilemma, because it characterizes the core trade-off between self-interest and social benefit.
+The cooperation rate is also the metric used by the state-of-the-art paper in predicting Iterated Prisoner's Dilemma sequences \cite{nay2016predicting}.
+The prediction error by the three models offers several surprising observations: (a) Although the logistic regression model (the state-of-the-art) predicts the population-wide cooperation rate, it performs poorly at predicting individual actions; (b) Despite the significant overestimation of population cooperation rate, the autoregression model maintained a relatively low prediction error with a similar trend as the best model, our LSTM model; and (c) During the intermediate phase of iterations, the 4th or the 5th round, the prediction error appears to be the largest for the logistic regression model, but the smallest for the autoregression and LSTM models.